Today's Bible Reading: Hebrews 10

 Therefore, brothers and sisters, since we have confidence to enter the Most Holy Place by the blood of Jesus, by a new and living way opened for us through the curtain, that is, his body, and since we have a great priest over the house of God, let us draw near to God with a sincere heart and with the full assurance that faith brings, having our hearts sprinkled to cleanse us from a guilty conscience and having our bodies washed with pure water.
 Let us hold unswervingly to the hope we profess, for he who promised is faithful.
 And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another-and all the more as you see the Day approaching.
 (Hebrews 10:19-25)

 Reflecting and Thinking

 Thank you, Father, for the confidence you provide.
-May we today draw near to your Throne with confidence and cleansed, pure hearts.
+May we today draw near to your throne with confidence and with cleansed, pure hearts.
 Thank you for doing what we most needed, so that we do not veer off course and lose sight of our hope.
 Help us to care for one another in the house of God, knowing that what we see here is a replica of the heavenly reality.
 In the name of Jesus our Savior, who opened our way to you through his blood, Amen.